taise/mask_xml/README.md

 2.At the command prompt, make a masked xmlfile:

 `cd mask_xml/`

 `ruby mask_xml.rb samples/sample.xml samples/tags.yaml`

-  When you use this script, specify one by one YAML file and XML file at run time.
+3.When you use this script

+  Specify one by one YAML file and XML file at run time.
   YAML file lists the data that you want to mask.'